Prof. Timothy Garton Ash, Neil Harbisson, Kersti Kaljulaid, Ong Ye Kung and many more joined us in May 2017.

 Leaders of Tomorrow are 200 of the brightest young minds chosen by us to engage and challenge the Leaders of Today, an international group of top-tier business leaders who run global organisations and have the highest level of impact within their respective institutions.

-This exchange is ignited by the inputs and insights of our speakers – visionaries, thinkers and global leaders who spearhead discussions at the symposium.
-The debates are further facilitated by topic leaders , who function as opinion leaders, moderators and connectors between the various participant groups at the symposium.
+This exchange is ignited by the inputs and insights of our Faculty – visionaries, thinkers and global opinion leaders who spearhead discussions at the symposium.

 200 young minds who challenge the status quo.